johnnyg/google-mail-oex/readme.txt

 THANKS TO
 Roman Kashtanov for russian translation
+嚮陽 for Chinese translation
+Michał Góral for Polish translation
 Patryk Obara for improved icon, error-reporting and fixes The Mysitemyway Design Team (http://icons.mysitemyway.com/) for the gmail-icon PC.de (http://pc.de/icons/) for the other icons